Enrollment & Application

 Please RSVP to Nadly Julien at (202) 563-6862 ×188 to attend an Admissions Meet and Greet.

-Q: My child was matched to Thurgood Marshall Academy for SY 2017-18.
+Q: My child was matched to Thurgood Marshall Academy.
 What happens now?

 A: Congratulations on being matched to TMA!
 The next step in the process is completing all required registration paperwork.
 Our Admissions Counselor will contact you to schedule your Registration Workshop.
-The Registration Workshop is required for all newly admitted students.
-Registration Workshops must be completed by May 1, 2017 for all Round 1 matched students.
+The Registration Workshop is required for all newly admitted students and usually occurs in May.

 Q: What documents will I need for the registration workshop?

 A: The following documents are required and must be turned in on the day of the Registration Workshop:

 - Valid DC ID with current DC home address